acgetchell/mundus-atrox/src/journals/fourth.md

 The adventurers enter.

 > The air grows cold, and a powerful feeling of dread grips you.
 A cold, pale light flickers in the air, rapidly taking on the form of a
-> female elf, her hair and robes waving in a spectral wind.
+> female Elf, her hair and robes waving in a spectral wind.
 She might have been beautiful once, but a hateful expression twists her features now.
 > “Foolish mortals,” she snarls.
 “What do you want here?
 Do you not know it is death to seek me out?”

 > "We have brought you a gift," replies *Wulrif*.
 He offers her *Garaele's* *Silver Comb*.